Regis Philbin, boisterous television personality, dies at 88

 Mr. Philbin’s trademark blend of enthusiasm, quick wit and excitability made him a popular television host for more than six decades.

 Initially a page on “The Tonight Show” hosted by Steve Allen, he became one of the most seasoned performers on live television.
-He was an actor, a singer and a nightclub comedian before emerging to greater prominence in the late ’60s as second-banana to entertainer Joey Bishop on an ABC late-night talk show that tried to challenge Johnny Carson's ratings dominance on NBC.
+He was an actor, a singer and nightclub comedian before emerging to greater prominence in the late 1960s as second-banana to entertainer Joey Bishop on an ABC late-night talk show that tried to challenge Johnny Carson’s ratings dominance on NBC.
+According to Guinness World Records, Mr. Philbin spent more hours on U.S. television — more than 16,000 — than anyone else in history.

 Mr. Philbin spent many years hosting a morning show in Los Angeles before he returned to his native New York in 1983 to take over a failing morning show on the local ABC-TV outlet in New York.
 He had two short-lived female co-hosts before teaming with Kathie Lee Gifford in 1985.

 Three years later, the program was nationally syndicated as “Live with Regis and Kathie Lee.”
-Mr. Philbin's exclamatory, teasing, air-chopping personality played well against Gifford’s much-younger sex appeal and irreverence, and they thrived on small talk about news in the headlines and what Mr. Philbin called “the aggravations, the slights, the family stuff” in their own lives.
+Mr. Philbin’s exclamatory, teasing, air-chopping personality played well against Gifford’s much-younger sex appeal and irreverence, and they thrived on small talk about the news and what Mr. Philbin called “the aggravations, the slights, the family stuff” in their own lives.

 They conveyed the chemistry and appeal of a married couple comfortable with each other’s idiosyncrasies.